Next: , Up: Overlays [Contents][Index]

 Function: remove-overlays &optional start end name value

-If name is omitted or nil, it means to delete all overlays in the specified region.
-If start and/or end are omitted or nil, that means the beginning and end of the buffer respectively.
+If name is omitted or nil, it means to delete/modify all overlays that affect text in the specified region.
+If start and/or end are omitted or nil, they default to the beginning and end of the buffer, respectively.
 Therefore, (remove-overlays) removes all the overlays in the current buffer.

 Function: copy-overlay overlay